In addition to eating high-quality foods, physical activity can help you reach and maintain a healthy weight.

 - Another study analyzed the global effect of inactivity on the increase of diseases.
 The researchers estimated that physical inactivity accounts for 6% of the burden of heart disease, 7% of type 2 diabetes, 10% of breast cancer, and 10% of colon cancer.
 Inactivity also causes 9% of premature mortality.
 These staggering statistics put the true dangers associated with inactivity into a global perspective.

 More recently, studies have found that people who spend more time each day watching television, sitting, or riding in cars have a greater chance of dying early than people who are more active.
-[3, 9, 10] Researchers speculate that sitting for many hours may change peoples’ metabolism in ways that promote obesity, heart disease, diabetes, and other chronic conditions.
-[1-3, 9, 11, 12] It is also possible that sitting is a marker for a broader sedentary lifestyle.
+Researchers speculate that sitting for many hours may change peoples’ metabolism in ways that promote obesity, heart disease, diabetes, and other chronic conditions.
+It is also possible that sitting is a marker for a broader sedentary lifestyle.
 Furthermore, staying active does not mitigate the harmful effects of sit time.
-As you plan your daily activity routine, remember that cutting down on “sit time” may be just as important as increasing “fit time.”
+As you plan your daily activity routine, remember that cutting down on sedentary sitting may be just as important as increasing active time.

 - Catenacci, V.A., et al., Physical activity patterns in the National Weight Control Registry.
 Obesity(Silver Spring), 2008.
 16(1): p.
 153-61.